+Consoli dated

-2018 \$'000 2017 \$'000
+2019 \$'000 2018 \$'000

-Goodwill USA (2017/2018: US\$2,077,000; 2016/2017: US\$ 2,077,000) China 2,765 347 2,657 347
+Goodwill USA (2018/2019: US\$2,077,000; 2017/2018: US\$ 2,077,000) China 2,914 347 2,765 347

-3,112 3,004
+3,261 3,112

-USA
+USA / China

-In assessing the recoverable amount of the USA CGU, management made a number of significant assumptions including foreign exchange rates and risk adjustments to future cash flows.
+In assessing the recoverable amount of the USA/China CGUs, management made a number of assumptions including foreign exchange rates and risk adjustments to future cash flows.
 Management considered information available from industry analysts and other sources in relation to key assumptions used.
 Management considers that it has taken a conservative view of the market conditions and business operations.

-Management believe that any reasonably possible further change in the key assumptions on which recoverable amount is based would not cause the USA CGU's carrying amount to exceed its recoverable amount.
+Management believe that any reasonably possible further change in the key assumptions on which recoverable amount is based would not cause the USA or China CGU's carrying amount to exceed its recoverable amount.